lakshmanraajg/Personal-Fitness-Tracker/README.md

-# Fitness_Tracker_using_Python
+## Fitness_Tracker_using_Python
-Implementation  of Python libraries and ML Model
+Implementation of Personal Fitness Tracker using python.